 Stay Ahead of the Weather

-Make sure to keep an eye on your local weather forecast on a regular basis.
+Make sure to keep an eye on your local weather forecast.
 If you haven’t done so already, consider downloading a reputable smartphone application that can come in handy to alert you of winter weather activity in your area.
 Getting out in front of a severe winter storm as much as possible will help give you more time to prepare your property, business operations and your employees as the adverse weather approaches.

 Prepare Your Business Operations

-Make sure all communication devices as well as laptops and other essential electronics are fully charged before taking them with you.
-Consider creating multiple back-ups or copies of electronic files, and store records off premises as much as possible.
+A business continuity plan details to make sure your company’s technology and network will not be impacted.
+All communication devices as well as laptops and other essential electronics should be fully charged before taking them with you.
+Create multiple back-ups or copies of electronic files, and store records off premises as much as possible.